 Django Unchained is Quentin Tarantino’s most persistently fascinating film.
 His examination of the self-appointed persona in this picture is particularly potent and powerful because of the implications of the characters and the commentary it has on the portrayal of slavery in cinema.

-Partway through the film Dr. King Schultz (Christoph Waltz) expounds to a slave that he has freed called Django (Jamie Fox) about the nature of taking on a persona, which includes the cardinal rule of never breaking character during the act.
+Partway through the film, Dr. King Schultz (Christoph Waltz) expounds to a slave that he has freed called Django (Jamie Fox) about the nature of taking on a persona, which includes the cardinal rule of never breaking character during the act.
 The film in part is an examination of this primary theme within the context of that crucial declaration which Schultz makes.

 The central persona that Django has to take on through the course of the film is that of a former slave owner who is well versed in the subject of Mandingo fighting, a practice in which slaves are forced to fight to the death for their owners’ amusement.
-The interplay here between the external and internal is fascinating as Django’s overriding goal is to save his wife; however he takes on a persona which entails compulsory cruelty to his people.
+The interplay here between the external and internal is fascinating as Django’s overriding goal is to save his wife; however, he takes on a persona which entails compulsory cruelty to his people.

 Some of the film’s most dramatic moments are Jamie Fox’s performance in the midst of this act.
-One particular horrifying instance is when the central antagonist- Calvin Candie (Leonardo DiCaprio) asks Django if he consents to feeding his partially blind runaway slave to the dogs.
+One particular horrifying instance is when the central antagonist- Calvin Candie (Leonardo DiCaprio) asks Django if he consents to feed his partially blind runaway slave to the dogs.
 Django approves, and the camera focuses on Candie observing Django’s reaction to this heinous act.

 During this moment, Fox conveys subtle sadness with his eyes and then commanding and stern vocal tones when he justifies Schultz’s response to the event and articulates his disappointment with Candie’s stock of fighting men.
 The implication of this persona that Django takes on has fulfilling echoes in the last act of the film as he tells his captors that he entered Candyland on a horse and is not a slave.
 The group of black men that Django showed disdain for earlier in the picture validate his story because they believed in his persona, which marks the theme at its most focused.